-All entries must be made on the appropriate official entry form and must be received by the Competitions Committee of the Somerset Golf Union on or before the stipulated closing date for entries.
+All entries must be made on the via the online booking procedure on the SGU website or the appropriate official entry form.
+Enrties must be received by the Competitions Committee of the Somerset Golf Union on or before the stipulated closing date for entries.
 All such entry forms must be accompanied by the stipulated entry fee.
 (Cheques are to be made payable to "The Somerset Golf Union").

 No entry fee will be refunded unless notification of withdrawal is received before the closing date for entries except for any entrant who may be balloted out and who does not subsequently compete.

 All entries shall be subject to the approval of the Competitions Committee which reserves the right to accept or refuse an entry without giving reason for its decision, which shall be final.

 The Player must start at the time established by the Committee.
 If the Player arrives at his starting point, ready to play, within five minutes after his starting time, in the absence of circumstances that warrant waiving the penalty of disqualification as provided in Rule 33-7, the penalty for failure to start on time is loss of the first hole in Match Play or two strokes at the first hole in Stroke Play.
 Penalty for lateness beyond five minutes is disqualification.

 If in any Championship or Tournament it becomes impossible to complete the Championship or Tournament in accordance with the Conditions because of adverse weather conditions or other circumstances which in the opinion of the Competitions Committee make it impossible or impractical to do so the Competitions Committee shall be empowered to vary such Conditions to the extent necessary to achieve a result within the time available.